AdguardTeam/AdguardFilters/CONTRIBUTING.md

   rather than creating a new rule on a separate line.
   This makes it easy to add a new domain consistently, treating them as a single rule.

-  For element hiding rules – at the beginning of the rule:
+  * For cosmetic rules – at the beginning of the rule:

   ```diff
   - example.com,example.org###ads